DharunThangarasu/Data_analytics/README.md

 # Data_analytics_MySQL
-I have created a database, table and inserted the values using MySQL
+I have done a analysis on stocks of over a period.